-One of the perks of living in New South Wales is that this state has a very long coastline, home to some of the world’s prettiest beaches.
+One of the advantages of living in New South Wales is that this state has a very long coastline, home to some of the world’s prettiest beaches.
 Some of these beaches are world famous, while others are still very much undiscovered.

 With so many great beaches in NSW to choose from, there is no such thing as a top 10 or a top 12.
 But the below list of 12 beaches is what we believe a good representation of the many beaches we have on offer in New South Wales, Australia’s most beautiful state.

-So let’s get straight into it, ordered from north to south, here is our top 12 best beaches in NSW!
+So let’s get straight into it, from north to south, here is our top 12 best beaches in NSW!

 1. Byron Bay’s Main Beach